glyfish/glyfish.github.io/_drafts/discrete_state_markov_chain_equilibrium.md

 To determine the equilibrium solution of the probability distribution of the Markov Chain states,
 {% katex %}\{x_1,\ x_2,\ldots,\ x_N\}{% endkatex %} its time variability must be determined.
 Begin by considering the distribution of states at {% katex %}t=0{% endkatex %}.
-This distribution is arbitrary and can be written as a column vector,
+This distribution can be written as a column vector,
 {% katex display %}
 \pi =
 \begin{pmatrix}